Kalman filter: Discriminative Kalman filter

 is used instead.
-Such an approach proves particularly useful when the dimensionality of the observations is much greater than that of the latent states and can be used build filters that are particularly robust to nonstationarities in the observation model.
+Such an approach proves particularly useful when the dimensionality of the observations is much greater than that of the latent states and can be used to build filters that are particularly robust to nonstationarities in the observation model.

 Adaptive Kalman filter

 Adaptive Kalman filters allow to adapt for process dynamics which are not modeled in the process model $\mathbf{F}(t)$, which happens for example in the context of a maneuvering target when a constant velocity (reduced order) Kalman filter is employed for tracking.

 Kalman–Bucy filter

 Kalman–Bucy filtering (named for Richard Snowden Bucy) is a continuous time version of Kalman filtering.